moudsen/mailGraph/README.md

 Note that you have to set the configuration items starting with "cli" in config.json with actual values from a previous message to make this work!

-Last resort is to raise an issue in this repository and I will try to assist as soon as possible to fix it.
+Last resort is to raise an issue in this repository and I will try to assist as soon as possible to fix it!